-Gifts, Favors or Entertainment - As more specifically detailed in Section 2.4, a conflict of interest may arise when a workforce member, or one of his or her close relatives, accepts a gift, favor or entertainment from a person or organization which is a competitor of the Company, or which has current or prospective business with the Company as a policyholder, claimant, agent, supplier, provider, customer or contractor.
-Whether a conflict or the appearance of a conflict exists with respect to a particular gift or favor depends on whether acceptance of the gift, favor or entertainment, or the prospect of future gifts, favors or entertainment, actually did impair or could reasonably be seen as possibly impairing the ability of the workforce member to act solely in the best interests of the Company in dealings with such person or organization.
+- Gifts, Favors or Entertainment As more specifically detailed in Section 2.4, a conflict of interest may arise when a workforce member, or one of his or her close relatives, accepts a gift, favor or entertainment from a person or organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a policyholder, claimant, agent, supplier, provider, customer or contractor.
+Whether a conflict or the appearance of a conflict exists with respect to a particular gift or favor depends on whether acceptance of the gift, favor or entertainment, or the prospect of future gifts, favors or entertainment, actually did impair or could reasonably be seen as possibly impairing the ability of the workforce member to act solely in the best interests of the enterprise in dealings with such person or organization. - Participation on External Boards of Directors -

-Participation on External Boards of Directors -
+A conflict of interest may exist when workforce members serve on an external board of directors or other committee to the extent that the activity prevents the workforce member from devoting time and effort to the company's business which his or her position requires, or to the extent the external entity is a competitor of the company and/or its parent corporation, or which has current or prospective business with the company as a policyholder, agent, claimant, supplier, customer, or contractor.
+Anyone that serves on business-related/community boards, or committees on behalf of the company, acknowledges that the company has the right to designate an alternative corporate representative(s) to serve on behalf of the company at any time during the term.
+Additionally, workforce members serving on business-related boards on behalf of the company shall resign their position upon the company's request in the event their employment with the company ends.

-A conflict of interest may exist when a workforce member serves on an external board of directors or other committee to the extent that the activity prevents the workforce member from devoting time and effort to the Company's business which his or her position requires, or to the extent the external entity is a competitor of the Company and/or its parent corporation, or which has current or prospective business with the Company as a policyholder, agent, claimant, supplier, customer, or contractor.
-Anyone that serves on business-related/ community boards, or committees on behalf of the Company, acknowledges that the Company has the right to designate an alternative corporate representative(s) to serve on behalf of the company at any time during the term.
-Additionally, workforce members serving on business-related boards on behalf of the Company shall resign their position upon the Company's request in the event their employment with the Company ends.
-A business-related board or committee is typically one wherein a workforce member serves as a corporate or industry representative on the board or committee of an organization related in any way to the business of the Enterprise (including organizations related to or associated with Blue Cross Blue Shield of Michigan, any of the Company's subsidiaries, or the insurance industry in general).
+A business-related board or committee is typically one wherein a workforce member serves as a corporate or industry representative on the board or committee of an organization related in any way to the business of the enterprise (including the insurance industry in general).
+The Compliance Office solicits external board participation disclosures from executives at least annually and disclosures should be updated throughout the year as necessary.

-On an annual basis, employees will be asked to submit a formal statement for disclosure of any information relating to the possibility of a conflict of interest.
-Amendments should be filed if significant changes occur during the year.
+On at least an annual basis, employees will be asked to submit a formal statement for disclosure of any information relating to the possibility of a conflict of interest.
+Amendments should be filed if changes or other potential or actual conflicts occur during the year.